bcgov/platform-services-registry/docs/technologies/airflow.md

 Airflow is deployed as part of the group of tools in the `tools` namespace.
 Two secrets must be managed manually:

 -   `airflow-ui-creds`: Contains the admin credentials for the Airflow UI console.
--   `airflow-variables`: Stores environment variables used by Airflow tasks.
+-   `airflow-variables`: Stores environment variables used by Airflow tasks, including public-cloud finance AWS/Azure billing credentials and the Keycloak finance service-account id/secret.